joaquinlopezkeep/rtbh-todo/README.md

 alternatively instead of downloading PHP, Mariadb and Apache independently you can use [XAMPP](https://www.apachefriends.org/).

-Once your system meets the requirements using the example.env create a .env file and input your database name, user and password.
+Once your system meets the requirements using the .env.example create a .env file and input your database name, user and password.
 Ensure your Apache and database is running, create the database and optionally a user and password.

 Navigate to rthg-todo-backend and run